 CNMS 210 Adv.
-Video & Audio Productio 3 cr.
+Video & Audio Production 3 cr.

-This course concentrates on teaching students how to design and organize a professional video or project The role multimedia of project a Producer/Director will be followed in depth.
+This course concentrates on teaching students how to design and organize a professional video or multimedia project The role of a project Producer/Director will be followed in depth.
 Students will learn how to work with clients, build a budget and create a production flow-chart.